kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 ## Week 4 - Revolutionary Internationalism

+### Preparation

+* Your abstract and annotated bibliography are due this week.
+You may have come across readings in your research for this that would make good topics for a blog entry, why not post a blog entry on something you read while preparing your abstract?

 ### Required Reading

 - Hane, Mikiso. *Reflections on the Way to the Gallows: Rebel Women in Prewar Japan*.
 University of California Press, 1988. from Ch 3 pp51-58,  from Ch 4 pp75-80, 109-124 (short loan)
 - Dirlik, Arif. *Anarchism in the Chinese Revolution*.
 University of California Press, 1991.
-Ch 1, 3 (short loan) (P)
+Ch 1 but only pp1-26, and also Ch 3 (short loan) (P)

 ### Elective Reading